GaragePixel/Public-drafts-in-Mx2/fox/doc/story/story_summary.md

 ## Purpose

 This document provides an expanded summary of each episode in *Fox Spirit Romance*, integrating detailed events, character interactions, and thematic elements.
-The summaries draw from the comprehensive analyses provided in supporting documents, offering a refined and enriched narrative overview.
+The summaries draw extensively from supporting materials, creating a richer narrative overview.

 ---